 The first and biggest one is our response.
 We can choose to quiet our fearful thoughts and emotions.
-This act alone may seem small, especially when you may be cooped up, have a business whose doors have closed, or you're watching economic security dissipate.
-Still, anything that can help calm us will also assist us in making better decisions and support us emotionally to weather the storm.
+This act alone may seem small, yet it can help us calm, assist us in making better decisions, and support us emotionally to weather the storm.

 Gratitude Is a Simple and Free Tool to Uplift Everyone!